AasemAhmad/MRCPSPs/README.md

-Toy project developed in C++20 for solving Multiple Resource Project Scheduling Problem.
+Toy project developed in C++20 for solving Multi-Mode Resource Constrained Project Scheduling Problems.
-It is currently under development.
+This project is currently under development.